matthewww/cloud-lab-chronicles/Labs/lab-ideas-esp32cam.md

 ---

 ### Motion Detection: AWS SNS / Azure Notification Hubs
-   **Objective**: Set up motion detection with the ESP32-CAM and send notifications via email or SMS using AWS SNS (Simple Notification Service) or Azure Notification Hubs.
+   **Objective**: Set up motion detection (using basic image analysis or an external PIR sensor) with the ESP32-CAM and send notifications via email or SMS using AWS SNS (Simple Notification Service) or Azure Notification Hubs.

    **Steps**:
    - **ESP32-CAM**: Use the camera’s built-in motion detection (or use a PIR sensor) to trigger an event.
    - **AWS**: Send a message to **AWS IoT Core**, and trigger an **AWS Lambda** function that sends an email/SMS through **Amazon SNS**.
    - **Azure**: Use **Azure IoT Hub** to send a message to **Azure Functions**, which triggers **Azure Notification Hubs** to send a push notification or email.
+   - **Possible Extensions**:
+     - Include an AI-based object recognition feature to only send alerts for specific objects (e.g., people or vehicles).

    **Learning Outcomes**:
    - Explore the integration between edge IoT devices and cloud services.